 - Postbaccalaureate Certificate in Women's Studies

 An expanding field of scholarship, women, gender, and sexuality studies is on the cutting edge of educational and intellectual innovation.
-The department offers two different majors: the Women's Studies major, and the Sexuality, Gender, and Queer Studies major.
-The Women's Studies major encourages students to develop critical thinking skills and an appreciation for the range of theoretical frameworks and methodologies present in contemporary feminist scholarship.
+Courses offered through many different disciplines explore how gender has shaped social, economic, and political institutions, culture, and language.
+Through these analyses, we envision what the world looks like once women’s experience is fully included in our thinking.
+The Women, Gender, and Sexuality Studies core curriculum encourages students to develop critical thinking skills and an appreciation for the range of theoretical frameworks and methodologies present in contemporary feminist scholarship.
 Courses incorporate the diversity of women’s experience with attention to race, class, and sexual orientation as well as gender.
 Core courses also encourage students’ active participation through discussion, informal as well as formal writing, and collaborative learning in the classroom.

 Experiential learning plays an important role in a student’s progress through the women, gender, and sexuality studies curriculum.
-The program’s extensive and long-established ties with organizations in the Metro area provide wide-ranging opportunities for students to apply their classroom knowledge in a community setting.
+The program’s extensive and long-established ties with organizations in the metro area provide wide-ranging opportunities for students to apply their classroom knowledge in a community setting.
 Many students discover a life’s vocation through these experiences, and all develop new skills.
-Guidelines for women, gender, and sexuality studies practica and independent study are flexible in order to meet individual needs.
-Degrees in Women's Studies and Sexuality, Gender, and Queer Studies provide the foundations for life-long learning as well as background and experience for careers in teaching, counseling and social work, business, law, health sciences, public administration, public relations, and academia.
+Guidelines for women, gender, and sexuality studies internships, practica, and independent study are flexible in order to meet individual needs.
+A degree in Women's Studies provides the foundation for life-long learning as well as background and experience for careers in teaching, counseling and social work, business, law, health sciences, public administration, public relations, and research.

 Women’s Studies Post-Baccalaureate Certificate

 Please note prerequisites as they apply; see course descriptions.